‘Talent – Employee of a young innovative company’ (JEI)

 Applicants living outside France should apply to the French consular authorities in their usual place of residence.

-The application for a “Talent Passport” long-stay visa authorising entry into French territory for the foreign company leader is initiated on the official France-visas website.
-Read on to find out all the details.
+The application for a long-stay visa is initiated on the official France-visas website.

-Upon arrival in France, you will be entitled to work immediately with this visa.
+Upon arrival in France, the holder will be entitled to work immediately with this visa.

 Between the application and the delivery of the residence permit, the foreign talent can check the status of his or her application on his or her online account, answer to any request to complete his or her file, and check the decisions made.